OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 The current mode is indicated by the brackets.
 My Omega's LED is currently set to the `default-on` mode.
 Let's try changing the trigger by editing the file.

-// add subheading here
+### The Heartbeat Trigger Mode

 To do this, we're going to echo a string, in this case the trigger mode, and pipe it into the file using this command:

 ```
 echo heartbeat > /sys/class/leds/onion\:amber\:system/trigger
 ```

->// subsection on piping
-> mention overwrite > and append >>
+// overall: include notes of where it would be useful to have gifs

+> A Pipe in Linux is used to send some output to a program for further processing
+> In this case, we are using the ">" to overwrite the contents of the file located at /sys/class/leds/onion\:amber\:system/trigger
+> Another example is using ">>" to append an output to a file.

-When you execute this command, your shell actually writes the word `heartbeat` to the virtual file, and the kernel passes the message to the corresponding handlers. //somehow throw sysfs into the mix here
+When you execute this command, your shell actually writes the word `heartbeat` to the file, and the kernel passes the message to the corresponding handlers.

 Your Omega's LED should start blinking like a heartbeat now.
 Let's experiment with other triggers!
-// setting the led trigger
-//  - explain echo "blah" and piping that (look at the linux and openwrt basics articles)

-// show example of setting it to timer and changing the delay - add subsection
+### The Timer Trigger Mode

 The `timer` trigger blinks the LED on and off for specified amounts of time.
 You can set the trigger to timer with the following command: